CraftsmenLtd/BloodConnect/docs/contents.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Requirements: Docker need to be installed

-Build docker image if not
+Build docker image if not already built

 .. code-block:: bash